-GD and the victim were previously in a domestic relationship but had separated approximately 6 months before the incident in question.
-On the day of the incident GD and the victim spent the day together at Thirroul beach with no issues.
-When they left the beach they became involved in a verbal argument which continued during the course of GD driving the victim home.
-It was the police’s case that, GD began to get extremely abusive and aggressive towards the victim and at one point slapped her in the face.
+GD and the victim were previously in a domestic relationship but separated approximately 6 months before the incident in question.
+On the day of the incident GD and the victim spent the day together at Thirroul beach, north of Wollongong, with no issues.
+However, when they left the beach they became involved in a verbal argument.
+This continued during the course of GD driving the victim home.
+It was the police’s case that, GD began to get extremely abusive and aggressive towards the victim.
+At one point in their joruney, he slapped her in the face.

 Client charged with common assault

-The victim contacted the police when she arrived home.
-The police attended GD’s home to arrest him however he was not home.
+The victim contacted the local police when she arrived home.
+The police attended GD’s home to arrest him, however he was not home.
 Police then contacted GD and requested he attend Macquarie Fields Police Station which he agreed to do.
-When he attended the police station he was arrested and charged with common assault.
+When he attended the police station the police arrested him and charged him with common assault.

-O’Brien Criminal & Civil Solicitors presented a strong defence for GD during his sentencing hearing.
-References from the victim showed that she had not intended for the matter to escalate this far, and that GD had never been an aggressive person prior to the incident.
+O’Brien Criminal & Civil Solicitors criminal defence team presented a strong defence for GD during his sentencing hearing.
+References from the victim showed that she didn’t intend for the matter to escalate this far, and that GD had never been an aggressive person prior to the incident.

 Charges dismissed without conviction

-If you have been charged with common assault contact O’Brien Criminal & Civil Solicitors to get expert legal advice.
+If police charge you with common assault contact O’Brien Criminal & Civil Solicitors to get expert legal advice.
 Call us on (o2) 9261 4281 for a free initial consultation.